World Wide Web Policy

 - This personal page is maintained by John X. Doe, email@example.com.

 The following statement must appear on all personal pages and all student organizational pages: "The views expressed on this page are the responsibility of [name of individual or organization] and do not necessarily reflect Moravian College or Moravian Theological Seminary policies or official positions."

-The director of public relations, the College's web manager, and a representative of CIT's networking team will share the responsibilities of the institutional webmaster, maintain official institutional pages, and determine the structure of links between various elements of the institution's website.
+The director of public relations, the College's webmaster and the College's CIO will maintain official institutional pages, and determine the structure of links between various elements of the institution's website.

-Department heads will be responsible for the content of departmental pages and organization presidents for organizational pages.
+Departments will be responsible for the content of departmental pages and organizations for organizational pages.
 Heads of departments and organizations may designate a member to be the coordinator for their pages.

 Individual faculty members, administrators, staff members, and students will be responsible for the content of personal pages.

-The web manager will provide links from the institutional home page to departmental, organizational, and individual pages; monitor currency of updates; and replace or cancel links to outdated information.
+The webmaster will provide links from the institutional home page to departmental, organizational, and individual pages; monitor currency of updates; and replace or cancel links to outdated information.

-The Public Relations Office, in conjunction with the Web Policy Group, will evaluate and revise this policy for currency, take questions regarding this policy, forward complaints of policy violations to the appropriate offices, prepare and maintain style-and-content guidelines for construction of webpages, and evaluate and revise campus publishing procedures.
+The webmaster, in conjunction with the Web Policy Group, will evaluate and revise this policy for currency, take questions regarding this policy, forward complaints of policy violations to the appropriate offices, prepare and maintain style-and-content guidelines for construction of webpages, and evaluate and revise campus publishing procedures.

 All authors of webpages (whether institutional, departmental, organizational, or personal) will observe copyright regulations, all local, state, and federal laws and Moravian policies, and follow standards of design and content that befit the public image of Moravian College and Moravian Theological Seminary.